Talk to Your Guide: (605) 252-9100

 • Duration: 8 to 9 hours

-• Admissions: included for the parks, monuments, and memorials visited
+• Admissions: Included for the parks, monuments, and memorials visited

 If you want to compare tour styles, timing, and what’s included, start with our guide to the best private tours of Mount Rushmore.